CSCI-5828-Foundations-Sftware-Engr/team-tbd-semester-project/wiki/project_details.md

 ### Test Double; Using mock objects, fakes, or spys

-As a test double, our program uses an events.json file for retrieving calendar events for performing unit tests on.
-These dummy events serve to test all the functionality of our system without corresponding to real events within our database that correspond to an actual user.
+Our program utilizes test doubles in the form of events.json and matches.json files.
+These files are used to retrieve calendar events and perform unit tests on the application, as well as test the toggle-button functionality for showing matches.
+The events contained in these files are not associated with real events within our database and are intended solely for testing purposes.
+By using these dummy events, we are able to fully test all aspects of our system without relying on actual user data.

 ### Continuous integration